jdecker117/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map applies a function to an existing array and returns the resulting array.
+The original array is not changed.
+.reduce applies a reducer callback function on each element of an array and returns a single value.
+The original array is not changed.
+.filter creates a new array with all elements that pass a test given by a provided function.
+The original array is not changed.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is passed as an argument to another function.
+A function that accepts other functions as arguments is called a higher-order function.

 3. Explain what a closure is.

+Closure gives you access to an outer function's scope from an inner function.
+Closures are created every time a function is created.

 4. Describe the four principles of the 'this' keyword.

+    1. When used alone, or solely within a function, 'this' refers to the global object.
+Often called default binding.
+    2. When used in an object method, this refers to the object.
+Known as Implicit Binding.
+    3. Explicit binding, like the use of bind (), call() or apply() can be used to force a function to use a certain object as this.
+    4. New binding is applied when an object is created using constructor function.
+This is assigned to the newly created object.

 5. Why do we need super() in an extended class?

+Super is used in an extended class to access variables, methods, or constructors from a parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.